-This dog-friendly pumpkin and peanut butter cake with blueberries is an easy celebration cake recipe for dogs.
-It’s pawfect if you’d prefer a traditional baked cake, cupcake, or pupcake to a meatloaf-style dog cake.
-With yummy pumpkin, delicious nutritious blueberries, and a hint of irresistible peanut butter it’s doggone droolworthy.
+This dog-friendly pumpkin and peanut butter cake with blueberries is an tasty cake recipe for dogs.
+It’s pawfect if you’d prefer a traditional baked cake, cupcake, or pupcake instead of a meatloaf-style dog cake.
+With yummy pumpkin, delicious nutritious blueberries, and a hint of irresistible peanut butter, it’s doggone droolworthy.
 I have to admit that it smelled pretty great to me too!
 You might even be tempted to taste test a piece, if the dogs are willing to share.
 Here are the recipe details for homemade pumpkin and blueberry cake for dogs.

 We don’t make dog-friendly cakes very often around here, but when we do, our boys get VERY excited.
-Cakes are an extra special celebration treat for birthdays mostly, but also occasionally for special events and (of course) as part of our recipe development and testing.
+Cakes are usually an extra special celebration treat for birthdays, but also occasionally for special events and (of course) as part of our recipe development and testing.
 This recipe was baked as an adaptation from Oli’s pumpkin and peanut butter dog birthday cake.
 It wasn’t created as part of posting prep, but it smelled too doggone delicious not to share the details here on the blog.
 The blog dog taste testers agree.

 Pumpkin and Peanut Butter with Blueberries Dog Cake Recipe

 This recipe was adapted from our pumpkin and peanut butter dog birthday cake recipe.
-The recipe fits one mini-springform pan, as pictured, but can be made in different pans or as a small batch of mini-muffins, if you prefer.
+The recipe fits one mini-springform pan (affiliate link), as pictured, but can be made in different pans or as a small batch of mini-muffins, if you prefer.
 This is a thick muffin-like cake batter, and it makes a lovely dense moist cake or tasty little pupcakes.